Worldwide

 and Research

-2009- Minister of Culture, Relations with Parliament and Minister-Delegate
+Minister for Relations with Parliament and Minister

-for the Administrative Reform Octavie Modert
+Service and Administrative Reform Octavie Modert

 She was Secretary General of the Government 1998-2004 and First Government Councillor (Regierungsrätin)